Paititi Institute

 🚩 Incident Report

-• Crime: No police reports, arrests, or violent incidents linked to Paititi appeared in Google News, Peruvian media, retreat discussions, or ICEERS findings.
+- Crime: No arrests, police actions, or violent incidents linked to Paititi Institute appeared in Google News, Peruvian media, retreat forums, or ICEERS documentation.

 🔍 Critical Notes